Music is something that most of us enjoy daily, and while we appreciate its sound, we rarely think much about the instruments behind those sounds.

 3. The Earth Harp

-Harps are considerably large instruments – so big that owners of such a stringed device must cart them around in large vans or even trucks.
+Harps are considerably large instruments; they’re so big owners of this stringed device must cart them around in large vans or even trucks.

 While musicians play the traditional harp using their fingers, they must play the Earth Harp while wearing sturdy cotton gloves.